LL08-MathematicalModelling-dowell/100060-dowelltestingscenerios/testrecorder/youtube/README.md

 retrieves or creates a new YouTubeUser object with the credentials data.

 Finally, it deletes the oauth_data token from the cache using the cache.delete() method and returns the user object.

+### NOTE: Add this line to the bottom (ust befor the return statement) of allauth.proiders.oauth.views.OAuth2Adapter.parse_token method:
+        #Get user token info
+        from django.core.cache import cache
+        # save token data in the cache for futher use in the code
+        cache.set('oauth_data', token)